Documentation

 Setup

-The setup of Lumigo OpenTelemetry Distro for Java is made of the three following steps:
+The setup of Lumigo OpenTelemetry Distribution for Java is made of the three following steps:

-1. Download the Lumigo OpenTelemetry Distro for Java
+1. Download the Lumigo OpenTelemetry Distribution for Java.

-3. Activate the Lumigo OpenTelemetry Distro for Java
+3. Activate the Lumigo OpenTelemetry Distribution for Java.

 LUMIGO_TRACER_TOKEN=<token>

-Replace <token> below with the token generated for you by the Lumigo platform.
+Replace <token> in the command above with the token generated for you by the Lumigo platform.

 OTEL_SERVICE_NAME=<service name>